ankane/authtrail/README.md

 ## How It Works

-A `AccountActivity` record is created every time a user tries to login.
+A `AccountActivity` record is created when certain activities occur.
 You can then use this information to detect suspicious behavior.
 Data includes:

 - `activity_type` - can be `sign_in`, `sign_out`, `password_reset_request`, `email_change`, `password_change`
 - `user` - the user